Coffee with a long tradition

 Arabic coffee – Qahwa/ Quahwa

-- Coffee with cardamom.
+- Arabic Coffee is coffee with cardamom.
 In Lebanon you can buy it as a ready mix.
 And so you can easily do it yourself at home.

 - Mix 15-20 g finely ground coffee with 3 g cardamom.